 Bonus: don’t rush all your meals

 Many Americans eat fast.
 The restaurants we eat at are happy to kick us out as quickly as possible and give the table to the next customer.
 That’s not the norm in Europe.
 You can linger at some restaurants.
-In some parts of Europe a meal is an hour or two normally.
+In some parts of Europe, a meal is usually an hour or two.
 That means to take your time, savor your food, and enjoy it.
 Look at the view below in Venice.
 I would spend as much time as possible while eating in this restaurant.
 I will give one caveat.
 If you’re traveling with children, it’s not a reasonable expectation for them to sit through a two-hour dinner.
 My recommendation is to go early to the restaurant.
 Eat your meal and stay until the kids start freaking out.
 Then, get on to the next thing.

 One thing you may not like about a week-long European trip